 1. Increase Beer Yield, Reduce Batch Loss

-At the end of the day, Incognito is meant to be a dry hop replacement.
+At the end of the day, Incognito is meant to be a dry-hop replacement.
 While dry hopping has become a popular technique for enhancing hop flavor and aroma and augmenting bitterness, it does have some drawbacks.

 Mainly, the added expense of using extra hops and the added cost of losing a significant portion of your beer to vegetal material in the whirlpool.

-Since Incognito is a one-hundred-percent-liquid-based hop product that is easy to pour at room temperature, brewers can use Incognito as replacement for their traditional T-90 pellets to avoid beer loss.
+Since Incognito is a one-hundred-percent-liquid-based hop product that is easy to pour at room temperature, brewers can use Incognito as a replacement for their traditional T-90 pellets to avoid beer loss.

 Whereas in the past traditional T-90 pellets would soak up wort in the whirlpool, with Incognito you avoid that challenge.